-This part of ISO 10333 is based on current knowledge and practice concerning the use of PFAS that incorporate a full body harness as specified in ISO 10333-1.
+This part of ISO 10333 is based on current knowledge and practice concerning the use of PFAS that incorporate a full-body harness as specified in ISO 10333-1.

 This part of ISO 10333 presumes that the manufacturer of the PFAS, subsystems or components will, for the sake of consistency and traceability, operate a quality management system which will comply with national and regional regulations in force at the time.
-Guidance on the form this quality management system may take can be found in ISO 9000 (all parts), Quality management and quality assurance standards.
+Guidance on the form this quality management system may take can be found in ISO 9000, Quality management systems - Fundamentals and vocabulary.

-Specification for personal fall-arrest systems - Part 3 : Selfretracting lifelines
+Specification for personal fall-arrest systems - Part 4: Vertical rails and vertical lifelines incorporating a sliding-type fall arrester